Wexford County Council: History

-Wexford County Council was established in statute in 1898 by the Local Government (Ireland) Act 1898.
+Wexford County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Wexford.
+It succeeded the judicial county of Wexford, with the addition of the part of the town of New Ross which was formerly in County Kilkenny.
 The first meeting of the council was on 22 April 1899.

 From 1899 to 1920, meetings of the county council were held in the Grand Jury room of the old Wexford Courthouse on Commercial Quay.
 After the old courthouse burnt down in the Irish War of Independence, a new courthouse was established on the site of the old jail in Hill Street in 1930.
 The county council relocated to the site in Hill Street at the same time.
 After the condition of the properties in Hill Street proved inadequate, the county council moved to a modern County Hall in Carricklawn in September 2011 and a modern courthouse was opened on Belvedere Road in 2018.

-In 2014, the Local Government Reform Act 2014 dissolved Enniscorthy Town Council, Gorey Town Council, New Ross Town Council, and Wexford Borough Council.
-Wexford County Council became the local authority for their areas of jurisdiction.
+In 2014, the town councils of Enniscorthy, Gorey and New Ross and the borough council of Wexford were dissolved under the Local Government Reform Act 2014.
+Their jurisdiction was transferred to the county council.